ptrckgllghr/distsms/README.md

 Desktop Client
 ==============

+	-Authentication will relay to the Google Authentication of the web client to grant access to the user's SMS data.
 	-The user should have the ability to read or manipulate SMS data, including READ, SEND, DELETE, and SAVE.